Operation Hydrant: Figures released in February 2020

 In February 2020 the following statistics relating to allegations of abuse were released:

-Since the launch of the operation, some 7,000 suspects have been identified, with 11,346 allegations of attacks from 9,343 victims.
+By February 2020, some 7,000 suspects have been identified, with 11,346 allegations of assaults from 9,343 victims.
 Some allegations date back to the 1940s and all concerned child sexual abuse.

 Allegations where no further action was taken were broken down into the following percentages:

 Chief Constable Simon Bailey said: "We are now having to come to terms, as a society, and we are going to have to recognise and accept, that during the 1970s and 1980s in particular, there was widespread sexual abuse of children taking place."
 He also said "These allegations and the vast majority of cases were never reported to the authorities.
 Some victims did not think they were going to be believed.
 There was one constant factor: there was an abuse of power … to satisfy their sexual desires."
 Regarding the scale of the crimes he said "There was an epidemic of it in the 1970s and 1980s.
 We do not understand the true scale of it.
 There is a lot to come out.
 There are a lot more victims who are yet to come forward."
 Regarding the impact of abuse he said "The really difficult thing to come to terms with is the untold damage that’s been done to victims and survivors.
 Some could not cope.
 It’s the toll that it has taken on their lives.
 Some victims committed suicide.
 Some coped, some are in the mental care system.
 The horrors bestowed on these children are horrific."

 Gabrielle Shaw of the National Association for People Abused in Childhood said "We know from what victims and survivors tell us that being able to report what happened to the police is healing for many people, sometimes even when a case cannot be pursued.
 Thirty-five percent of offenders brought to justice for non-recent abuse is very encouraging."